jonas089/L2-sequencer/README.md

 Whenever a Block is stored, all transactions in that block are inserted into the custom [Merkle Patricia Trie](https://github.com/jonas089/jonas089-trie).

 My Trie library supports merkle proofs which will be exposed by the sequencer API - inclusion can be proven for individual transactions.

+I will likely add support for the eth-trie crate soon, but for this project I chose to be extra fancy and write a custom Trie from scratch.

 Each Transaction has a `Key` that is unique.
 The `Key` is generated like this: